 The district actively engages with the Parent and Family Engagement committee and buildings to review and evaluate the content and effectiveness of the district's/schools Family and Community Engagement Plan/Compact, the School Improvement Plan, and Federal/Title I programs, in improving the academic quality of the schools.
 The District Committee meets 2-3 times yearly.
-There is also a mid-year parent engagement committee meeting in December 2021.
 Information is reviewed on family and community participation in district events and parent workshops; family and community needs to assist in students' learning; the effectiveness of parental engagement strategies; and the engagement of families and community to support students' academic growth or barriers preventing engagement.
 Barriers to greater Family and Community engagement participation in activities are identified along with the needs of families and community to assist in child's learning and engage school staff.
 (District FACE Committee)